MicrosoftDocs/azure-docs/articles/iot-edge/tutorial-nested-iot-edge.md

 [Sample configuration and connectivity results](./media/tutorial-nested-iot-edge/configuration-and-connectivity-check-results.png)

 On a **lower layer device**, expect to see an output similar to the top layer device, but with an additional warning indicating the EdgeAgent module cannot be pulled from upstream.
-This is acceptable, as the IoT Edge API Proxy module and Docker Container Registry module, which lower layer devices will pull images through, are not yet deployed to the **top layer device**.
+This result is acceptable, as the IoT Edge API Proxy module and Docker Container Registry module are not yet deployed to the **top layer device**.
+These modules will allow the lower layer device to pull images.

 <!-- A sample output of the `iotedge check` for a **lower layer device** is shown below: -->